 Financial administration of the Shared Resource Service (Public) transferred to Torfaen CBC on 1st April 2019.
-As part of the winding up of the administration it is possible that Monmouthshire CC may incur a write off for unrecoverable debt relating to bills raised by SRS Public up to and including the 31st March 2019.
-The probability and timing of these write offs still remains uncertain at the balance sheet date and therefore an FRS12 provision of £86,254 has been maintained as at 31st March 2021.
+As part of the winding up of the administration it was considered possible that Monmouthshire CC may incur a write off for unrecoverable debt relating to bills raised by SRS Public up to and including the 31st March 2019, estimated at £86,254.
+Following a review during the year, there was no further evidence of such a liability presenting and as such this provision has been reversed.